fbrusch-ik/LibDullasSwingTimer-E/README.md

 ```

 # WeakAuras Walk Through
+To better understand how this addon works and interacts with WeakAuras follow the instructions below.

 Create two new progress bar auras, one for the Auto Shot cast bar and one for the Auto Shot cooldown time.
 I like to make the first one red and right-to-left, and the second one white and right-to-left inverse.

 ## Auto Shot Cast Bar